-Further studies have also drawn causal links between prolonged stress to other major complications such as maternal hypertension, low birth weight and even delayed neuropsychological development in the child later on in life.
+Further studies have also drawn causal links between prolonged stress to other major complications such as:

 Major theories posit that excess cortisol released during stress increases the frequency of contractions leading to pre-term labour while excess adrenaline increases maternal blood pressure by narrowing blood vessels in the body including those in the placenta, eventually decreasing blood supply to the fetus leading to low birth weights and potentially other long time developmental issues.

 Moreover, studies showed that higher levels of cortisol in mothers were linked to structural changes in the baby’s amygdala, an area of the brain involved in a child’s emotional and social development.